Better experience in portrait mode.

 Swipe Up to See the Photos

-Lee Jae Myung is a figure who has captured the public's attention in South Korea after being elected as president.
-His life journey before becoming president can be described as far from ordinary.
+Lee Jae Myung is a figure who is now the center of public attention in South Korea after being elected as president.
+His life journey before becoming president can be said to be far from ordinary.

-This time, let's explore some unique facts about Lee Jae Myung, from his tough times in the factory to his central role in overthrowing the previous government, as well as the controversial policies he brought after taking office.
+This time, let's look at some unique facts about Lee Jae Myung, from his tough times in the factory to his central role in overthrowing the previous government, as well as the controversial policies he brought after taking office.

 <nil>

 Lee Jae Myung was born on December 8, 1963, in Andong, Gyeongsangbuk Province, to a very poor farming family.
-Since elementary school, he had been working as a factory laborer making necklaces to help support his family because they could not afford further education.
+Since elementary school, he had been working as a factory laborer making necklaces to help support his family's economy because they could not afford to pay for further education.

 <nil>

-After that, he worked at the Dongma Rubber factory and experienced an accident that injured his finger.
-Subsequently, while working at Daeyang Industry, a press machine crushed the joint of his wrist, resulting in a permanent disability and exemption from military service.
+After that, he worked at Dongma Rubber factory and suffered an accident that injured his finger.
+Subsequently, while working at Daeyang Industry, a press machine crushed the joint of his wrist, resulting in a permanent disability and exempting him from military service.

 <nil>

-Due to being forced to drop out of school, Lee Jae Myung took the equivalency exam and successfully continued his studies in law at Chung Ang University with a scholarship.
-His life journey from factory worker to pursuing education shaped his political philosophy that is pro to the underprivileged.
+Due to being forced to drop out of school, Lee Jae Myung took the equivalency exam and successfully continued his studies in law at Chung Ang University on a scholarship.
+His life journey from factory worker to pursuing education shaped his political philosophy that is pro to the less fortunate.

 <nil>

-As the Mayor of Seongnam (2010-2018) and Governor of Gyeonggi (2018-2021), Lee Jae Myung is known for his 'bulldozer' style, being assertive and unafraid to oppose the interests of power.
-He closed down dog slaughtering sites in Moran Market in 2016, popularized the 'youth dividend' program (universal basic income for youth), free school uniforms, and postpartum healthcare services without cost.
+As the Mayor of Seongnam (2010-2018) and the Governor of Gyeonggi (2018-2021), Lee Jae Myung is known for his 'bulldozer' style, being firm and unafraid to confront the interests of power.
+He closed down dog meat slaughterhouses in Moran Market in 2016, popularized the 'youth dividend' program (universal basic income for young people), provided free school uniforms, and offered post-natal healthcare services at no cost.

 <nil>